 If you are planning to run long distances, you need to train your body for endurance, conditioning your aerobic system in order to maintain pace for extended periods.
 Don’t overdo it to begin with: add half a dozen hill sprints to your weekly run routine, perform a few 100-metre accelerations from standing to full pelt on the local oval, or push yourself to a fast finish at the end of your long easy run.

 Purchase an exercise roller, or use a full water bottle to work out post-run tightness in muscle areas such as calves or thighs.
-After your run is the best time to stretch too, and and Toega, or toe yoga – Google it, it’s a thing!
+After your run is the best time to stretch too, and try Toega, or toe yoga – Google it, it’s a thing!

 This article was originally published in Issue 13, Kindness Every Day